-5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

-5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because it failed to conduct CMRAs on seven files between 26 June 2017 and 10 July 2024, in breach of Regulation 28 of the MLRs 2017.
-Between 6 October 2011 to 25 June 2017, the firm failed to establish and maintain risk-sensitive policies and procedures (P&Ps), in breach of Regulation 20 of the MLRs 2007.
-Following on from this, between 26 June 2017 and November 2023 the firm failed to maintain a record in writing of its policies, controls and procedures (PCPs) and regularly review and update them, in breach of Regulation 19 of the MLRs 2017.
-The firm had PCPs from November 2023 to 10 July 2024, however they were non-compliant, once again causing a breach of Regulation 19 of the MLRs 2017.
-Finally, the firm failed to have a documented FWRA between 26 June 2017 and November 2023, causing a breach of Regulation 18 of the MLRs 2017.

-5.3 The SRA considers the of the misconduct was medium (score of four).
+- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because between 5 November 2018 and 16 September 2024 it failed to have in place an appropriate FWRA that identified and assessed the risks of money laundering to which it was subject, taking into account all risk factors pursuant to Regulation 18(2) of the MLRs 2017. - 5.3 Further, between 6 October 2011 and 25 June 2017, it failed to establish appropriate and risk-sensitive P&Ps pursuant to Regulation 20(1) of the MLRs 2007.
+Between 26 June 2017 and 5 November 2018, it failed to also maintain a record in writing of its PCPs pursuant to Regulation 19(1)(a) of the MLRs 2017 and regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017.
+This in turn meant that between 5 November 2018 and 16 September 2024, the firm's PCPs were not fully compliant, pursuant to Regulation 19(1)(a) of the MLRs 2017. - 5.4 The SRA considers the of the misconduct was medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-We note the firm undertakes all of its work in scope of the money laundering regulations, with the majority being in the field of conveyancing.
+We note the firm undertakes almost all of its work in scope of the money laundering regulations, with the majority being in the field of conveyancing.
 This puts it at a greater risk of being used to launder money.
 There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.

-5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
-The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate.

-5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs a significant amount of work in conveyancing, but there is no evidence of any harm being caused or of an unwillingness to improve.
-Based on the firm's annual domestic turnover, the fine results in a basic penalty of £15,813.

-5.6 The SRA considers that the basic penalty should be reduced by 25%, in terms of mitigation discount, to £11,860.
-This reduction follows the following factors in the Guidance that apply to this case: a) The firm has taken steps to rectify its failures, by documenting CMRAs (including historically), undertaking relevant CMRA and source of funds training and also producing compliant PCPs and a FWRA. b) The firm has shown a positive attitude towards the investigation and has cooperated with the SRA's AML Proactive Supervision and Investigations teams.

-5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the fine is £11,860.
+- 5.5 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
+The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate. - 5.6 The SRA agree a fine at the lower end of this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs a significant amount of work in conveyancing, but there is no evidence of any harm being caused or of an unwillingness to improve.
+Based on the firm's annual domestic turnover, the fine results in a basic penalty of £6,719. - 5.7 The SRA considers that the basic penalty should be reduced by 20%, in terms of mitigation discount, to £5,375.
+This reduction follows the following factors in the Guidance that apply to this case: a) The firm has taken steps to rectify its failures, by taking into account our guidance, and producing a compliant FWRA and PCPs. b) The firm has shown a positive attitude towards the investigation and has cooperated with the SRA's AML Proactive Supervision and Investigations teams. - 5.8 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary to remove this and the amount of the fine is £5,375.